-Lincoln Book Festival will be back this year with an earlier spot in the calendar and a broader range of genres and bigger name authors than ever before.
+Lincoln Book Festival will be back this year with a broader range of genres and bigger name authors than ever before.

-The city’s annual literary festival will return for a celebration of the written word from 13th to 17th May 2020 – marking a switch from its previous September dates.
+The city’s annual literary festival will return for a celebration of the written word in the autumn of 2020.

 Staying true to its roots as a showcase of new historical fiction and history writing, this year’s festival will feature more acclaimed authors and mark major milestones and anniversaries, from the departure of the Pilgrim Fathers on the Mayflower 400 years ago to the anniversary of the birth Isaac Asimov, from crime writing to children’s books, and more.